Ray743/The-Seeker/Readme.md

 **Seeker** is a **fully functional job listing platform** for Papua New Guinea.
 It aggregates job postings from multiple sources, provides filtering and sorting capabilities, and displays real-time data through a **React + Vite frontend** connected to a **FastAPI backend**.

-The system is **production-ready**, hosted on a VPS with HTTPS, and fully automated to update job listings every few minutes.
+The system is **production-ready**, hosted on a Linux Server with HTTPS, and fully automated to update job listings every few minutes.

 ---